spectrasecure/arise/README.md

 ---

-## TODO
-- Create new metadata types that are needed for better control:
-    - `show_date` - Determine whether a date snippet is appended to the page or not
-- Create GitHub actions script for deploying to GitHub Pages or other cloud location from a repo

 ### Documentation Tasks
 - Scrub personal site details out and create a real template website that is better for showcasing the program
-- Add a license file
-    - Add licensing documentation for logo fonts.
-Both are CC-BY-SA so should be pretty simple, but I want to make a readme for attribution nonetheless
 - Write a real readme to showcase this project